codecerto/Honeypot/README.md

 ## Notes

 There were no issues or too many challenges whilst creating and running the honeypot.

+Hello GenCyber students, here is your flag: GC24{OSINT_IS_FUN}